 IWDA is committed to working with individuals to obtain a fair resolution of any privacy concerns.
 If you are concerned about the way in which we are managing your personal information and think we may have breached the Australian Privacy Principles, or any other relevant obligation, please contact us using the contact details set out below.
 We will deal with the matter within a reasonable time, and will keep you informed of the progress of our investigation.
 If we have not responded to you within a reasonable time or if you feel that your complaint has not been resolved satisfactorily, you can contact us to discuss your concerns.

 Please contact us by calling (+61 3) 8373 2500 or alternatively write to:

 Victoria, Australia, 8009

-You can obtain further general information about your privacy rights and privacy law from the Office of the Australian Information Commissioner by:
+You are also entitled to make a complaint to the Office of the Australian Information Commissioner (OAIC).
+You can obtain further general information about your privacy rights and privacy law from the OAIC by:

 The Australian Information Commissioner